cfu288/CellNeuro/Notes.md

 ```

 * **4 types of v-gated channels have been identified** - Na+, K+, Ca++, Cl-
-* K+ are most varied in properties
+* **K+channels are most** - varied in properties
-* Molecular features of ion channels
+* **Molecular features of ion channels** - membrane spanning regions, central pore, loop of amino acids, gate that can be opened or closed
   * membrane spanning regions - with repeated spars
   * a central pore for ions to pass through
   * a loop of amino acids lining the pore, which aids selectivity of the channels